The Purple Empress

 Theodora's Legacy

 Having saved the throne, Theodora wielded unprecedented power as co-ruler until her death in 548.
-She was instrumental in shaping Justinian's famous legal reforms, particularly in expanding women's rights.
+She shaped Justinian's famous legal reforms in concrete ways, pushing hard for the expansion of women's rights.
 She worked to end forced prostitution, established homes for former prostitutes, and strengthened women's property and divorce rights.

-Theodora also played a crucial role in religious policy, protecting Monophysite Christians from persecution despite her husband's Orthodox beliefs.
-She maintained her own court and diplomatic network, often conducting foreign policy independently of Justinian.
+Theodora also played a crucial role in religious policy.
+She protected Monophysite Christians from persecution despite her husband's Orthodox beliefs, maintaining her own court and diplomatic network and often conducting foreign policy independently of Justinian.

-The magnificent Hagia Sophia, rebuilt after the Nika Riots, stands today as a testament to the golden age she helped create.
-Its famous mosaic of Theodora in imperial regalia, still visible today, captures her transformation from actress to empress.
+The magnificent Hagia Sophia, rebuilt after the Nika Riots, endures today as a monument to the golden age she helped create.
+Its famous mosaic of Theodora in imperial regalia, still visible today, captures her transformation from actress to empress in a single frozen image.

 Her rise from poverty to power would be retold countless times, inspiring future generations of Byzantine women.
-She proved that even in a rigid, hierarchical society, extraordinary individuals could transcend their origins through intelligence, courage, and force of will.
+She proved that even in a rigid, hierarchical society, an extraordinary person could transcend her origins through intelligence, courage, and sheer force of will.

 Looking Ahead

-As Justinian mourned Theodora's death in 548, he turned his energy to his greatest ambition – reconquering the lost western provinces of Rome.
+As Justinian mourned Theodora's death in 548, he turned his energy to his greatest ambition: reconquering the lost western provinces of Rome.
 In our next episode, we'll follow his brilliant general Belisarius as he campaigns to restore Roman rule in Italy, North Africa, and Spain.
-But could the empire afford such ambitious expansion?
+Could the empire afford such ambitious expansion?
 And would these conquests prove lasting?

 Report a Correction